 In the first quarter of 2016, the Company initiated additional cost reduction initiatives to address the prolonged downturn in oil and gas drilling activity.
-These actions included further staff reductions and office space consolidation.
-As a result, the Company recorded a restructuring charge of \$10,861, which is comprised of \$6,028 for employee termination and other staff related costs, an onerous lease obligation charge of \$3,682, which is calculated at the present value of the expected net cost of continuing with the lease after adjusting for anticipated sublease rentals, and the write-off of leasehold improvements and other related costs totaling \$1,151.
+As a result, the Company recorded a restructuring charge of \$10,861, which is comprised of \$6,028 for employee termination and other staff-related costs, an onerous lease obligation charge of \$3,682, which is calculated at the present value of the expected net cost of continuing with the lease after adjusting for anticipated sublease rentals, and the write-off of leasehold improvements and other related costs totaling \$1,151.